Concept Gradient: Concept-based Interpretation Without Linear Assumption: Preliminaries

-\paragraph{Recap of Concept Activation Vector (CAV)} Concept activation vector is a concept-based interpretation method proposed by Kim, et al. \citep{kim2018interpretability}.
-The idea is to represent a concept with a (concept activation) vector and evaluate the alignment between the input gradients of target model and the vector.
-In order for the concept to be represented well by a vector, the concept labels must be linearly separable in the space where the vector is lies.
+\paragraph{Recap of Concept Activation Vector (CAV)} Concept activation vector is a concept-based interpretation method proposed by \citet{kim2018interpretability}.
+The idea is to represent a concept with a vector and evaluate the alignment between the input gradients of the target model and the vector.
+In order for the concept to be represented well by a vector, the concept labels must be linearly separable in the vector space.
 The authors implicitly assumed that there exists a layer in the target model where concept labels can be linearly separated.

 Let $\bm{v}_c$ denote the concept activation vector associated with concept $c$.
-The authors defines the conceptual sensitivity score to measure concept importance
+The authors define the conceptual sensitivity score to measure local concept relevance

-The main caveat with the conceptual sensitivity scores is the underlying concept function is not guaranteed to lie in the linear subspace of some neural activation space.
+If we view CAV as a linear concept function, $R_\text{CAV}$ is the (normalized) inner product of the gradients of the target and concept function.
+The main caveat with the CAV conceptual sensitivity scores is that the underlying concept function is not guaranteed to lie in the linear subspace of some neural activation space.
 Attempting to fit the concept function with a linear model likely leads to poor results for non-trivial concepts, leading to inaccurate conceptual sensitivity scores.

+\paragraph{GC: extending CAV to non-linear concepts} Let us consider modeling concepts with general, non-linear function $g$ instead to relax the assumption on linear separability.
+We define the non-linear generalization of inner product concept-based interpretation, Gradient Correlation (GC), as follows

+GC takes the gradients from the target and concept function and calculates the linear correlation of gradients in each dimension in the shared input feature space.
+Intuitively, if gradients magnitudes coincide in similar dimensions (large inner product), then the concept is relevant to the target function.
+CAV is a special case of GC where $g$ is limited to a linear function.

+The main caveat of GC is the inner product of gradients between the target and concept only yields correlation.
+In some applications correlation is already sufficient for interpretation, which explains the success of CAV.
+However, one may be tempted to ask: if a mapping from the concept to the target function output exists, can we retrieve the gradient of the target function output with respect to concepts to evaluate ``causal'' interpretation?
+This is an extension of typical input gradient approaches for feature-based interpretations~\citep{ancona2017towards,shrikumar2017learning,sundararajan2017axiomatic}.
+Is it possible to calculate this concept gradient given only access to the gradients $\nabla f(x)$ and $\nabla g(x)$?
+The answer lies in the shared input feature space of $f$ and $g$ where gradients can be propagated with chain rule.